WRWhite/ScratchPad/TXFB-TX6.md

 <a name="Load"></a>
 ## 3.1 Build SDK and sample

 -   Open a PuTTY or Tera Term session and connect to the TXFB-TX6.
+Logon as the user debian.
+The password is debian.

 -   Install the prerequisite packages for the Microsoft Azure IoT Device SDK for C by issuing the following commands from the command line on your board: